YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTEXIT
 ---------------

-$ZTE[XIT] contains an expression that controls the YottaDB/GT.M interrupt facility at the transaction commit or rollback.
+$ZTE[XIT] contains an expression that controls the YottaDB interrupt facility at the transaction commit or rollback.
 At each outermost TCOMMIT or TROLLBACK, If +$ZTEXIT evaluates to non-zero (TRUE), then $ZINTERRUPT is XECUTEd after completing the commit or rollback.

 $ZTEXIT is a read-write ISV, that is, it can appear on the left side of the equal sign (=) in the argument to the SET command.
 M routines cannot NEW $ZTEXIT.
-YottaDB/GT.M initializes $ZTEXIT to null at the process startup.
-Note that the changes to the value of $ZTEXIT during a YottaDB/GT.M invocation last for the entire duration of the process, so it is the application's responsibility to reset $ZTEXIT after $ZINTERRUPT is delivered in order to turn off redelivering the interrupt every subsequent transaction commit or rollback.
+YottaDB initializes $ZTEXIT to null at the process startup.
+Note that the changes to the value of $ZTEXIT during a YottaDB invocation last for the entire duration of the process, so it is the application's responsibility to reset $ZTEXIT after $ZINTERRUPT is delivered in order to turn off redelivering the interrupt every subsequent transaction commit or rollback.

 Example:

 .. parsed-literal::
    $ export sigusrval=10
    $ /usr/lib/fis-gtm/V6.1-000_x86_64/gtm
-   GTM>zprint ^ztran
+   YDB>zprint ^ztran
    foo;
      set $ztexit=1
      set $zinterrupt="d ^throwint"